tlenex/node-busmq/README.md

   * `server` -  an http/https server object to listen for incoming federation connections. if undefined then federation server will not be open
   * `path` - the path within the server to accept federation requests on
   * `urls` - an array of urls of the form `http[s]://<ip-or-host>[:port]` of other bus instances that this bus can federate to. default is an empty array.
-  * `poolSize` - the maximum number of web sockets to keep open and idle at all times to federated bus instances. default is 15.
+  * `poolSize` - the number of web sockets to keep open and idle at all times to federated bus instances. default is 10.
-  * `poolSizeMin` - the minimum pool size. default is `poolSize/3`.
   * `secret` - a secret key to be shared among all bus instances that can federate to each other. default is `notsosecret`.
 * `logger` - the logger that the bus should use